harini20/Cloud-Resume-Challenge/README.md

 Cause: Lambda execution role didn’t have permission to call dynamodb:GetItem or PutItem.

 Fix: Attached AmazonDynamoDBFullAccess to the Lambda execution role, which resolved the error and allowed the function to fetch and update the views count successfully.

+4. ❌ “CORS Error – Lambda Function URL Fails to Return Viewer Count”
+Issue:
+While integrating the Lambda Function URL with my frontend for the viewer counter, I encountered a persistent CORS error.
+The frontend JavaScript fetch call fails, and the viewer count doesn’t display.

+Instead of receiving the expected JSON response from Lambda, the browser blocks the request with a CORS policy error.

+Error in browser:

+Access to fetch at 'https://6xlttcehhwiug5pseu6vfcbayqvlvvs.lambda-url.eu-west-1.on.aws/'

+from origin 'null' has been blocked by CORS policy:

+The 'Access-Control-Allow-Origin' header contains multiple values '*', '*'.

+Only one is allowed.

+❓ Fix Attempted:

+Went to Lambda > Configuration > Function URL > Edit CORS

+Set:

+Allowed origins: *

+Allowed methods: GET

+Allowed headers: *

+Credentials: set to false

+Also validated that frontend fetch() is using the correct URL and parses data.views